Eat 30 different fruits and vegetables, nuts, seeds and herbs a week

 Diets like the Mediterranean diet and those found in Blue Zones, where people live longer, healthier lives, are rich in plant diversity.
 The Hadza tribe in Tanzania, with their plant-rich diet, enjoy nearly twice the gut microbe diversity of Western populations and a lower risk of common diseases.
 These diets emphasise whole foods, fresh herbs, and a variety of plant-based proteins, highlighting the importance of plant diversity for health and longevity.

-Tips for Including More Plants
+Dukkah Tips for Including More Plants

 Herbs and Spices

-The holy trinity of garlic, ginger, and turmeric are great to add flavour to many dishes but are also anti-inflammatory and boost gut health.
+>>Garlic, ginger, and turmeric, often referred to as the holy trinity, not only add flavour to many dishes but also provide anti-inflammatory benefits and support gut health.

 Sofrito base

-A sofrito base, consisting of celery, garlic, onions, carrots, and tomatoes, is a versatile staple in many cuisines.
+A sofrito base consisting of celery, garlic, onions, carrots, and tomatoes is a versatile staple in many cuisines.
 It can be used as a flavour base in dishes such as paella, stews, soups, and pasta sauces.
-By sautéing these aromatic vegetables in olive oil until tender, you create a fragrant and nutritious foundation that enhances the flavour profile of your meals while adding fibre and antioxidants.
-Sofrito not only add depth to savoury dishes but also contributes to their nutritional value, making it a valuable addition to your plant-based cooking repertoire.
+Sauté these aromatic vegetables in olive oil until tender.
+This creates a fragrant and nutritious foundation that enhances the flavour profile of your meals.
+It also adds fibre and antioxidants.

 Fermented foods